Hans Raj Hans

-Hans Raj Hans is an Indian singer who later became a politician.
-He is a member of Bharatiya Janata Party and a recipient of the civilian honour of Padma Shri.
+Hans Raj Hans is an Indian singer and politician.
+He is a member of the Bharatiya Janata Party and a recipient of the civilian honour of Padma Shri.
 He sings Punjabi folk and Sufi music as well as in movies and has also released his own 'Punjabi-pop' albums.
 He has worked alongside other artists, such as Nusrat Fateh Ali Khan in the movie Kachche Dhaage.